jr-leary7/scLANE/README.md

                           n.cores = 5)
 ```

-After running `testDynamic()`, which returns a list containing model statistics, test results, & fitted values, we'll use `getResultsDE()` to format that list into a tidy table of results at the per-gene level.
+After running `testDynamic()`, which returns a list containing model statistics, test results, & fitted values, we'll use `getResultsDE()` to format that list into a tidy table of results at the per-gene, per-lineage level.

 ```
 test_results <- getResultsDE(gene_stats)
 ```

-Lastly, fitted values from `marge`, intercept-only, GLM, and GAM models can be plotted over gene expression & pseudotime using `plotModels()`.
+Lastly, fitted values from the `MARGE`, intercept-only, GLM, and GAM models can be plotted over gene expression & pseudotime using `plotModels()`.
 In this case we'd be plotting the results for the gene AURKA.

 ```
 plotModels(test.dyn.res = gene_stats,